markusschloesser/MackieC4_P3/README.md

 Disclaimer:
 This is fully functional, but as all other Midi Remote Scripts done without proper documentation!
-We have been using it for over 2 years in daily studio projects.
+We have been using it for over 4 years in daily studio projects.
 Nevertheless there might be errors and as new features are constantly being added, Live might be slower or even unstable.
 Please take this under consideration.
 I suggest to open the Live logfile every once in a while to monitor what's going on.
 We do not take responsibility for lost tracks etc, make backups!

 What is it:
-A midi remote script for Ableton Live 10 and 11 for the Mackie C4 controller in Python 3 with backwards compatibility to Py2.7 for Live 10.
+A midi remote script for Ableton Live 10, 11 and 12 for the Mackie C4 controller in Python 3 with backwards compatibility to Py2.7 for Live 10 (up to a certain point).

 How to install it:
 Copy 'wip/MackieC4' folder to your 'MIDI Remote Scripts'.
 Make sure Live is not open or if it was, please restart Live.